Adopt

 Story

 Meet Laia — a 1.5-year-old, 49 lb Lab mix with a heart full of love and paws ready to play!
-Quick Facts: Name: Laia Breed: Labrador/Beagle Mix Age: 1.5 years old Weight: 49 lbs House-Trained: Working on it!
-Crate-Trained: Yes Good with Dogs: Yes Good with Cats: Yes Good with Kids: Yes (older kids who don’t mind her “jumping”) Energy Level: Medium to High Fence Required: Yes About Laia’s Breed: The Lab/Hound mix is a friendly, energetic crossbreed that combines the loyalty of a Labrador Retriever with the keen instincts of a hound.
+Quick Facts: Name: Laia Breed: Labrador/Beagle Mix Age: 1.5 years old Weight: 49 lbs House-Trained: Yes!
+Crate-Trained: Yes Good with Dogs: Yes Good with Cats: Yes Good with Kids: Yes (she jumps a little when excited, but that's being worked on!)
+Energy Level: Medium to High Fence Required: Yes About Laia’s Breed: The Lab/Hound mix is a friendly, energetic crossbreed that combines the loyalty of a Labrador Retriever with the keen instincts of a hound.
 These dogs often inherit a strong investigative drive, high intelligence, and a love for outdoor activities like hiking and exploring.
 Depending on the hound parent—Lab/Hound mixes can vary in size, appearance, and temperament, but they typically weigh between 45–80 pounds and live 10–13 years.
 They thrive in active homes with plenty of exercise and mental stimulation, and they’re known for being affectionate, social, and eager to please.
-Laia is a social butterfly who absolutely adores other dogs and would thrive with a canine sibling to romp and snuggle with.
+Laia is a social butterfly who absolutely adores other dogs and would love living with a canine sibling to romp and snuggle with, but it isn't necessary.
 She’s also cat-friendly and loves being around people—especially if they’re up for a cuddle session or a game of tug with her favorite chew toys!
 With her bouncy energy and playful spirit, Laia is happiest in a home with a fenced yard or an active family who enjoys walks, hikes, and trips to the dog park.
 Laia’s Lovable Highlights: Dog-obsessed, and great with cats too Playful and energetic, loves chew toys and zoomies Best with adults or older kids, as she can be jumpy when excited Crate trained, but prefers not to be left alone too long Working on potty training, and learning not to jump Walks well on leash, insists on the right side Knows basic commands, like “sit” and “come” Snuggly and sweet, loves being close to her people Sensitive to boundaries, working on confidence with doorways Destroys fluffy toys, but adores hard chew bones Laia is looking for a loving, patient home where she can continue to grow and thrive.
 She’d be perfect for someone who works from home or is retired, has a fenced yard, and is ready to give her the attention and companionship she craves.
 If you’re ready for a loyal, lively, and lovable sidekick, Laia is ready to leap into your life and heart!
 Ready to Welcome Laia Into Your Life?
 Laia is/will be fully vetted and ready for the next chapter in her life – with you!
 Apply today at www.crisisdogsnc.org.
 Comprehensive details are provided in the dog's description. to ensure a smooth process, please submit a completed application through our website at: http://crisisdogsnc.org/dog-adoption/.
 Please note that questions via email or social media channels may not receive a response without a completed application.
 As part of our commitment to responsible adoption practices, we require excellent veterinarian references and conduct virtual home visits.
 Additionally, your prior or current dog must be on year-round heartworm prevention.
 We assist with coordinating transportation by both land and air whenever feasible.
 All assessments regarding breed and age are conducted by licensed veterinarians.
 We look forward to assisting you in finding your perfect canine companion!
-December 27, 2025, 10:58 am
+January 23, 2026, 11:35 am

 We'll also keep you updated on Herbie's adoption status with email updates.